 1. What is COPC Senior Care Advantage?

 COPC Senior Care Advantage is an advanced population health model that provides higher quality, more efficient care for Medicare Advantage patients.
-In coordination with the locally operated health plans, this program will be effective January 1, 2018 and will include Medicare Advantage members that see a COPC primary care physician for their care.
+In coordination with the locally operated health plans, this program originally was effective January 1, 2018 and continues today for Medicare Advantage members that see a COPC primary care physician for their care.

 In this program, most clinical and administrative services historically provided by the health plan are now provided by COPC Senior Care Advantage: